Designs via Free Probability: Notions and notations

 \end{widetext} This result shows that all the non-gaussianities of the full ETH \eqref{ETHq} are encoded precisely in the thermal free cumulants.
 Explicitly, their Fourier transform $\text {FT} [\bullet]= \int d\vec \omega e^{i \vec \omega \cdot \vec t} \bullet$ reads

 where the thermal weight with $\vec \ell_n = \left (\frac{n-1}{n}, \dots, \frac 1n , 0\right )$ corresponds to a generalization of the fluctuation-dissipation theorem \cite{haehl2017thermal}.
-The validity of the full ETH ansatz and its free cumulants decomposition~\eqref{freekETH} has been recently tested numerically in chaotic local many-body systems in Ref.\cite{pappalardi2023general}.
+The validity of the full ETH ansatz and its free cumulants decomposition~\eqref{freekETH} has been recently tested numerically in chaotic local many-body systems in Ref.~\cite{pappalardi2023general}.
 Conversely, in Bethe-ansatz-integrable models, the structure of the statistics of the matrix elements of operators is more involved, as recently explored in Ref.~\cite{essler2023statistics}.

-\section{From $k$ design to $k$-freeness}
+\section{From $k$-design to $k$-freeness}

+We now present the results in the context of sets of $D \times D$ matrices and the full unitary group, where there is a solid mathematical basis.
+In the section below, we will extrapolate them to the quantum context, for which the rotational invariance is only local.

-We now wish to rephrase the properties of $k$ designs in the terms of Free Probability.
-Let us start by considering the case of only two operators $A$ and $B$ on $\mathcal H$.
+Let us rephrase the properties of $k$-designs in terms of Free Probability.
+We start by considering the case of only two operators $A$ and $B$ on $\mathcal H$.
 As discussed in Sec.\ref{sec_free}, if $U$ is sampled according to the Haar distribution, then $A^U=U^\dagger A U$ and $B$ are asymptotically free \cite{voiculescu1991limit}.
-This means that $\forall k$ \cite{speicher2009free}
+This means that $\forall k$ mixed cumulants vanish \cite{speicher2009free}

 where we recall the ensemble average over $U$ is already included in the definition of the free-cumulants \eqref{eq_free_cumu_def} via Eq.\eqref{eq_defineExp}.
 It now follows that \emph{if $U$ is sampled from a $k$-design, then the mixed free-cumulants vanish up to order $k$}, in other words, $A^U$ and $B$ are {\bf asymptotically $k$-free}.
-As such, they are characterized by the properties which characterize free variables up to order $k$, but not above.
-In particular, if $\Phi_{\mathcal E}(A^{\otimes k}) = \Phi_{\rm Haar}(A^{\otimes k}) $, one has: \begin{enumerate} \item The vanishing of the $2k$-th free cumulant